nphumbert/nphumbert.github.io/source/_posts/2015-12-05-the-invoice-manager-nano-is-released.markdown

 ### Numeration strategy

-Invoices numeration may differ depending on the legistaion that applies to your company.
+Invoices numeration may differ depending on the legislation that applies to your company.
 For example, the invoice number format or the way they are incremented can be imposed.

-Nano addresses this issue by allowing you to use custom numeration strategies.
+Nano addresses this issue by allowing you to use a custom numeration strategy.
 In order to guarantee numeration's consistency, you can't modify it once your first invoice is created.

-You can easily migrate to Nano from your previous invoices management process.
+You can easily migrate to Nano from your current invoices management process.
 Indeed, it is possible to choose the number of your first invoice in Nano, provided that it respects the format required by your numeration strategy.

 ### Template